meverson86/holoviz/README.md

 All projects used here are freely available for commercial or non-commercial use according to a permissive open-source license as described in each project's website.

+## Tutorial

+The Jupyter notebook files from the SciPy 2019 conference can be found in examples/tutorial.

+The video recorded from the SciPy 2019 conference can be found [here](https://www.youtube.com/watch?v=7deGS4IPAQ0).